 Wool should be washed in cold or cool water.
 Check the label on your pillow for the recommended washing temperature and set your machine accordingly.
-If you use too high a temperature you may shrink the wool.
+If you use too high a temperature you may shrink or damage the wool.
 Add your detergent and start your wash.

 HOW TO DRY A WOOL PILLOW

 Depending on the requirements of the pillow, you have two options – hand drying or machine drying.
 Some pillows will have to be hand dried while others can be machine dried.

 You can dry a wool pillow by placing it out in the sun.
 Put a clean blanket or towel on the floor and place your wet wool pillow on the blanket.
 Leave to air dry for 6-8 hours before turning over and repeating the process.

 When the pillow feels dry to touch take it inside and hang it near a dry heat source such as a stove or radiator.
 Allow at least another 24 hours to completely dry out.
 You now have a clean, dry, and air-freshened pillow.